cdo-mdo/SWE_PROJECT/frontend/README.md

 # Hertz Car Rental Clone

-A React-based clone of the Hertz car rental website UI.
+A React-based make of car rental website UI.
 This project implements the core booking flow and vehicle browsing experience using React, Tailwind CSS, and ShadcN UI components.

 ## Features